szkrd/haiku-helper-site/readme.md

 The fastest way to fire it up locally is `npm i && npm run dev`: listens on port 8080 at localhost.

-## TODO

-Publish to github as a static site.
-Will do sometime :)